maheshpolus/directives/readme.md

 ## Other requirements

-You should add 'app-kb-listner' to li class to enable key event listener (uses 'getElementsByClassName' to collect li list) can be used in other html tags ul li is used as an example
+You should add 'app-kb-listener' to li class to enable key event listener (uses 'getElementsByClassName' to collect li list) can be used in other html tags ul li is used as an example

 Adds 'app-item-highlighted' to the current selected li.
 Add this class to your stylesheet.